Aid for Trade

 - the Instrument for Pre-Accession where it covers developing countries (e.g. Turkey which is the biggest receiver of EU Aid for Trade)

-The EU and its Member States have a joint strategy on Aid for Trade which includes the pledges made at the WTO Ministerial Conference in 2005.
+The EU and its Member States have a Joint Strategy on Aid for Trade from 2007 which includes the following key goals:

-- The EU has also agreed to maintain, the wider Aid for Trade spending beyond 2011at levels that reflect at least the average of 2006-2008 and to work with development banks to ensure the availability of trade finance to low income countries.
+Moreover, the EU and other donors agreed, in the context of the G20 to maintain, beyond 2011, the wider Aid for Trade spending at levels that reflect at least the average of the years 2006-2008 and to work with development banks to ensure the availability of trade finance to low-income countries.

 Aid for Trade and WTO

-The Aid for Trade Initiative does not aim to create a new global development fund for trade, but to work with existing development strategies to ensure there are more resources devoted to trade.
+The Aid for Trade Initiative did not aim to create a new global development fund for trade, but to work on the basis of existing development strategies with the aim of ensuring that more resources are devoted to trade.

-The focus is on "more and better", not on designing new mechanisms for funding or delivery.
-Keeping Aid for Trade on the political agenda is essential to mobilise additional, predictable, sustainable and effective financing.
+Keeping Aid for Trade on the political agenda is essential to mobilise additional, predictable, sustainable and effective financing for trade, thus contributing to inclusive growth and sustainable development.

 More on Aid for Trade